-The Navy's report on its FY2023 30-year (FY2023-FY2052) shipbuilding plan states
+The Navy's report on its FY2024 30-year (FY2024-FY2053) shipbuilding plan states

 Within the overall industrial base, including both shipyards and suppliers, varying levels of capacity and risk exist.
-Nuclear powered ship production, a unique capacity with little to no opportunity for commercial or dual use production, is provided by two private shipyards that are currently facilitized and certified to construct nuclear powered ships and will be at capacity for the next 15 years building Columbia class SSBNs, Virginia class SSNs, next generation SSNs, and Ford class CVNs.
-The PB2023 request [i.e., the president's requested budget for FY2023] included additional industrial base funding to reduce the production risk, stabilize the more than 350 critical suppliers, and help enable recruitment and retention of the skilled production workforce.39
+Nuclear powered ship production, a unique capability with little to no opportunity for commercial or dual use production, is provided by two private shipyards that are currently facilitized and certified to construct nuclear powered ships and will be at capacity for the next 15-plus years building Columbia class SSBNs, Virginia class SSNs, next generation SSNs, and Ford class CVNs.
+Industrial base funding was provided in FY2023 to increase infrastructure, reduce production risk, help stabilize the more than 350 critical suppliers, and help enable recruitment, training and retention of the skilled production workforce.
+The PB2024 request includes funding to continue these efforts.57